xuanduc987/ts-matching/README.md

 # ts-matching

-A pattern matching libary for typescript with smart type inference.
+A pattern matching library for typescript with smart type inference.

 ## Install